p2p/bitcoin-exchange/README.md

 * Settlement of assets should be made on a regular basis (daily or weekly) between brokers in a broker-pool in order to minimize the possible loss off assets in the event of fraud or default.
 * Each broker must comply by local laws in the jurisdiction where the broker is located.
-* Any legal issue is a matter between brokers or between a broker and its clients.
+* Any legal issue is a matter between brokers in a virtual exchange or between a broker and its clients.
-* The exchange cannot be held responsible for any complaints because of its decentralized nature.
+* The exchange itself cannot be held responsible for any complaints.

 ## Questions:
 * If the exchange should work as a stock exchange instead of a futures exchange: How to prevent short selling assets that the client dont own and the broker cannot lend on the market?